mbeddr/mps-platform-docs/src/doc/docs/reference/exceptions.md

 ## Module validation

-!!! error "Can't find/Couldn't load X (language, devkit...)."
+!!! failure "Can't find/Couldn't load X (language, devkit...)."

     X couldn't be loaded.
 The plugin containing X was not installed / the dependency was not fetched and added as a library.
     Install the plugin/open the project containing the language/fetch the dependency.

-!!! error "Could not find generation plan associated with the devkit"
+!!! failure "Could not find generation plan associated with the devkit"

     "The generation plan couldn't be loaded.
 The plugin containing X was not installed / the dependency was not fetched and added as a library.
     Install the plugin/open the project containing the language/fetch the dependency.

-!!! error "No generation plan in the model X"
+!!! failure "No generation plan in the model X"

     The referenced model for the generation plan in the properties doesn't contain a generation plan.